 2. Explain what dyslexia means.

-may present challenges.
-But make sure he also understands that he’s just as smart as his classmates who don’t have it.
+Why: Kids with dyslexia deserve to know that it may present challenges.
+But they also need to know that they’re just as smart as their classmates who don’t have it.
 And

 Why: Specific words can help make this “thing” causing your child’s reading and writing issues feel more defined and manageable.